 Recent Additions:

-- Gujarat Titans and Lucknow Super Giants joined in 2022, marking the league’s expansion from 8 to 10 teams.
+• League Expansion Impact: Gujarat Titans and Lucknow Super Giants joined in 2022, expanding the IPL from 8 to 10 teams.

 Minor Stake Changes:

-- Some existing owners have increased or restructured internal stakes, but no major exits or buyouts occurred in 2025.
+• Some existing franchise owners increased or restructured internal stakes, though no other major exits or full buyouts were reported in 2026.

 Ownership Stability: